raihahahan/intuition-hackathon-helloWorld/README.md

 <h3 align="center">Stockr.io</h3>

   <p align="center">
     Stockr.io is an application that allows new traders to make informed decision about stock trading through Sentimental Analysis using Natural Language Processing.
+    This was a submission for iNTUITION v9.0 Hackathon 2023 (https://intuition.ieeentu.com), but contributors are welcomed to continue developing this project.
     <br />
     <a href="https://github.com/raihahahan/intuition-helloWorld"><strong>Explore the docs »</strong></a>
     <br />